Rowanne-H/tenancy-management/README.md

 ***

+## FRONT END

+There are six main components which are Users, Owners, Properties, Tenants, Creditors and Transactions.
+The NavBar component has been added to facilitate easier navigation across different routes in the front end.

+### Users
+####

+### Owners

+###Properties

+###Tenants

+###Creditors

+###Transactions

+***

 ## BACK END

-***

-### tenancy management database

-This database is set up when running SQLAlchemy migrations.
-All files are connected to this database.
-In this database, there are six tables which are users, owners, properties, tenants, rentals and expenses.

-### table users
-This table stores id, email, hashed password, name, mobile and authorization (administrator) for users.

-### table owners
-This table stores id, reference, name, email, mobile, address, note, management start date, management end date and status(active or inactive) for owners.

-### table properties
-This table stores id, reference, address, commission, letting fee, user id, owner id and status(active or inactive) for properties.

-### table tenants
-This table stores id, reference, name, email, mobile, note, lease_term, rent, lease start date, lease end date, vacating date, property id and status(active or inactive) for tenants.

-### table rentals
-This table stores id, amount received, record date, received date, description and tenant id for rentals.

-### table expenses
-This table stores id, payment amount, record date, payment date, description and property id for expenses payments.

-***

 ### models.py and relationships

 There are six models in models.py which are User Model, Onwer Model, Property Model, Tenant Model, Rental Model and Expense Model.
-Each model generates a table with their name in plural and they are related to each other.
+SQLAlchemy's ORM capabilities allow these classes to map directly to our database tables, simplifying data manipulation through Python objects.
 Validations and constraints are set up in this file.

 #### User Model